Make Your Votes Count – Keep in Mind Your End Goal

 Admittedly, there is something to be said for not worrying about voting off the weak early on if you know that tribe-swapping will occur at some point.
 Instead, keep an alliance partner – which should almost always be your top concern.
 This is not something you generally want to do at the first or second vote, because odds are against a swap happening so quickly.

-Later, though, when the tribes merge and it’s every man, woman, and voting bloc (a term I used here way before the Second Chance season, by the way) for him/her/itself, it’s definitely time to vote off the strong who are not part of your alliance.
+Later, though, when the tribes merge and it’s every man, woman, and voting bloc (a term I used here way before Stephen did in the Second Chance season, by the way) for him/her/itself, it’s definitely time to vote off the strong who are not part of your alliance.
 If they are allowed to stick around, they will hurt your chances.
-I say “when the tribes merge,” but recently, such votes haven’t occurred right at the merge itself.
+I say “when the tribes merge,” but recently, such votes often haven’t occurred right at the merge itself.
 Sometimes it’s a vote ahead of the expected merge, sometimes it’s shortly after.
 Now it’s no surprise if the actual merge vote is someone who is more of an easier consensus pick to kind of ease into the merge.
 In many ways it’s like the very first vote of the season when people are just happy if it’s not them.
 But the overall point still stands that it is around this time that players should be voting out the strong.